Zacharyjsultan/Zacharyjsultan/README.md

 </a>
 </h1>

+## About Zach
 My name is Zach Sultan and as a Well-seasoned business professional with a background in software sales and management, I have developed a keen interest in front-end development utilizing technologies such as React and JavaScript.
 My expertise also extends to technical project management and UI design.
 With a wide range of experience, I have honed my creativity, problem-solving skills, and ability to effectively communicate with people in both professional and coding environments.

-I firmly believe in fostering a positive work environment through uplifting my teammates and advocating for others.
+When I am not clacking away on VSCode, I enjoy skateboarding, painting and cooking!
 <br/>

-## Languages and Tools
+## Languages, Tools & Framworks
 <div>
 <img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/react-original-wordmark.svg" alt="React" height="40" />
 <img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/javascript-original.svg" alt="JavaScript" height="40" />